rael-ml/Deep_Reinforcement_Learning_Nanodegree_Project2_DDPG/Report.md

 - During training, random samples from the buffer are used, promoting diversity in the training data and improving efficiency.

 ### 3. Ornstein–Uhlenbeck process
-The Ornsteiun-Uhlenbeck noise is added to the output of the network to act as a exploration term.
-This kind of noise is suitable to continuos action spaces because it is time-correlated, so it is expected that the model will not suggest a action with a great difference than the acton before.
+Ornstein-Uhlenbeck (OU) noise is added to the network's output to serve as an exploration term.
+This type of noise is well-suited for continuous action spaces because it is time-correlated, meaning that consecutive actions remain similar rather than changing abruptly.
+As a result, the model is less likely to propose actions that differ drastically from previous ones, leading to smoother exploration.

 ## Experiments